The Ultimate Bed Buying Guide from Slumber Slumber

 Top Tip – Turn, turn, turn

-Mattress fillings in sprung mattresses will settle over the first few months of use making your mattress unique to your body shape.
+Fillings in sprung mattresses will settle over the first few months of use making your mattress unique to your body shape.
 This may be more obvious in more expensive mattresses with more fillings.
 Turning your mattress regularly will help even out any settlement.
 Find out more about mattress settlement here.

-Fillings are used inside interior sprung mattresses to create different comfort options.
 The type of filling chosen can affect resilience, durability, flexibility, the ability to absorb body moisture and price.

 The purpose of various fillings: